silverstripe/cwp/docs/en/portal/helpdesk.md

 Many of the tickets require the "Instance ID" to be specified.
 This is the unique identifier that each instance is given when it is created.
 It is usually, but not always, the primary domain name of the instance.
 It can be found on the portal for that instance.

+## Purchase order / responsibility code

+This field is provided for all tickets that may incur a financial cost.
+If your organisation requires a code with the invoice so that the bill gets to the right business group, please add this in this field.

 ## Email notification preferences